The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 Morning and afternoon arenβt popular times to hike this volcano, but that can be a good thing if youβre wanting to avoid the big crowds.

-If you donβt like waking up early for the sunrise, and would rather stay an extra night in Kintamani, then itβs also possible to do sunset trekking at Mount Batur.
+If you donβt like waking up early for the sunrise, and youβd rather stay an extra night in Kintamani, then itβs also possible to do sunset trekking at Mount Batur.

-The Mount Batur sunset isnβt quite as dramatic as sunrise since you donβt have Gunung Abang in the background, but youβre still bound to get some great views.
+The sunset here isnβt quite as dramatic as sunrise since you donβt have Mount Abang in the background, but youβre still bound to get some great views.

 Better yet, if you feel like camping, you can do a 2-day Mount Batur trek and witness both the sunrise and the sunset!
 This is a unique way to get more time on the mountain.

-Book Now: Mount Batur Sunset Trekking / 2-Day Mount Batur Camping
+Book Now: Mount Batur Sunset Trekking / 2 Day Camping

 Where To Stay

-Nowadays there are lots of great budget friendly Kintamani hotels if you want to stay overnight before your Mount Batur sunrise trek.
+Nowadays there are lots of great budget friendly hotels in Kintamani if you want to stay overnight before your sunrise trek.
 See below for some recommendations.

 The main advantage of staying in Kintamani is that you have easier access to the Mt.
 Batur volcano so you can wake up later for the hike.
-That means starting at 4 AM, instead of 1-2 AM if you start from other areas of Bali like Ubud, Kuta, or Sanur.
+That means starting at 4 AM, instead of 1 or 2 AM if you start from other areas of Bali like Ubud, Kuta, or Sanur.

 The other reason to stay in Kintamani is that there are some great things to see besides the volcano.
 You can soak in the natural hot springs at Lake Batur, visit the traditional villages and temples, etc.

-Since Mount Batur is an active volcano, there is also a hot spring nearby by the name of Toya Devasya.
+Since Mount Batur is an active volcano, thereβs also a hot spring nearby called Toya Devasya.

-Many Mount Batur tours include this hot spring as part of the itinerary, and itβs a great way to relax after the hike!
+Many tours of Mount Batur include this hot spring as part of the itinerary, and itβs a great way to relax after the hike!

-A dip at the Mount Batur hot spring (Toya Devasya) is a great way to relax after the hike.
+A dip at the hot spring (Toya Devasya) is a great way to relax after the hike.

 Is Mount Batur Worth It?